-QUESTION M1: CHEMICALS POLICY (8 points)
+Question M1: Chemicals Policy (8 points)

 Indicate whether you have a chemicals policy for manufacturing operations, supply chains, and/or facilities.
-For each of these areas, indicate whether the policy: a) addresses the reduction of chemicals of high concern (CoHCs); b) includes an explicit reference to utilizing a precautionary, preventive, or green chemistry approach to reduce the hazards of chemicals in manufacturing operations; c) includes an explicit reference for safer alternatives; and d) is publicly disclosed.
+For each of these areas, indicate whether the policy: a) addresses the reduction of chemicals of high concern (CoHCs); b) includes an explicit reference to utilizing a precautionary, preventive, or green chemistry approach to reduce the hazards of chemicals in manufacturing operations; c) includes an explicit reference for safer alternatives; and c) is publicly disclosed.